ilnamkang/CoverM_test/README.md

 CoverM_Test.Rmd is the main file for the analysis.\
 CoverM_Test.html is just the knitted version of the Rmd file.
 <br/><br/>
+My temporary conclusions are:
+1. "Relative abundance" of a genome can be affected by the inclusion of another genome in the analysis.
+2. If the other genome is smaller than the focal genome, "relative abundance" of the focal genome decreases.
+3. If the other genome is larger than the focal genome, "relative abundance" of the focal genome increases.
+4. The degree of increase/decrease is dependent on the number of reads mapped to the other genomes.
+5. The sum of "relative abundance" reflects the number of reads mapped to any of reference genome(s) exactly.
+6. If you want a metric that is not affected by other genomes, then you may consider calculating RPKM for metagenomics, where "M" is the total number of reads used for mapping.
+To this end, you may want to run CoverM using "count" or "reads_per_base" as calculation options.
+In this case, normalization should be performed manually.

 #### Competitive recruitment
 Besides, CoverM likely performs competitive recruitment of metagenome reads.